 With all the meat and veggies necessary provided by The Produce Box, and a clear idea in my head of what I wanted to do, I set out to the grocery store to pick up the few extra ingredients needed to create the enchilada sauce.

-While I was in the hispanic food section at the grocery store I found Goya SOFRITO tomato cooking base on the shelf.
+While I was in the Hispanic food section at the grocery store I found a SOFRITO tomato cooking base on the shelf.
 SOFRITO contains nearly all of the ingredients I needed to make the enchilada sauce, is low in sodium, and costs less than purchasing everything to create a sauce from scratch.
 By adding two spices I already owned and some vegetable stock, I was able to create a great-tasting sauce that is low in sodium and calories.

 As I was cooking the sauce on the stove, my girls all commented how good it smelled and asked how soon dinner would be ready.

 I was really pleased with how the enchiladas turned out.
 The girls, harsh food critics that they are, were very surprised how much they liked the dish.
 And it was fairly easy to make.
 The hardest part was simply assembling the enchiladas, and that is only because it was time consuming.
-If you have five daughters like me, or any kids/spouse you can put to work, have them help and it will be completed it in no time.
+If you have five kids like me, or any kids/spouse you can put to work, have them help and it will be completed it in no time.

 I hope you like my Chicken Enchilada Recipe Rehab as much as we do!

 - 2 medium to large yellow squash, thinly sliced lengthwise